Octomiro/octopipes/README.md

 ## Why Octopipes?
 This library was born from a need to define, benchmark, and debug in an easy way workflows that use foundational models.
 In the course of our work, we did not find something that met that need in terms of flexibility or features.
-So we created octopipes internaly, and decided to open source it.
+So we created octopipes internally, and decided to open source it.

-Octopipes is developed and mainted by [octomiro](https://octomiro.ai), an AI company that makes ERP systems intelligent.
+Octopipes is developed and maintained by [octomiro](https://octomiro.ai), an AI company that makes ERP systems intelligent.